PedroS11/aws-s3-tools/README.md

  yarn add aws-s3-tools
  ```
 ## Documentation
-The full list of methods supported by this module can be found [here](https://pedros11.github.io/aws-s3-tools/index.html).
+The full list of methods supported by this module can be found [here](https://pedros11.github.io/aws-s3-tools/modules.html).

 ## Authentication

-To use this package, it's necessary to authenticate to AWS, using one of two options:
+To use this package, it's necessary to authenticate to AWS, using one of three options:
 - Load credentials from a json file

  ```sh